-4.6 Presentation of the Results to the POC and Identification of the Next Steps

-Town staff will meet with the POC to discuss the information that was collected and if it has met the minimum requirements for a neighborhood parking permit program.
-If minimum requirements are met the Staff Team will present the program request, and related application materials, to Town Council for consideration.
+4.6 Presentation of the Results to the POC and Identification of the Next Steps met the minimum requirements for a neighborhood parking permit program.
+If minimum requirements are met and the Staff Team will present the program request, and related application materials, to Town Council for consideration.
 The decision of whether to approve and implement a Neighborhood Parking Permit Program is at the discretion of Town Council.
 Should Town Council approve the request, the application will proceed for implementation.